very-inky/Bit-HeroesBot/devnotes.md

      - Detects when actions are completed
      - Handles unexpected popups and errors
      - Checks for template file availability for robustness
+     - Handles rerun functionality internally for appropriate actions
+     - Tracks rerun state and consecutive resource checks after rerun
+     - Only returns out-of-resources after 3 checks in rerun state
-     - Returns detailed results about the action's status
+     - Returns detailed results about the action's status including rerun information
    - This allows the bot to respond to changes in the game UI in real-time

 2. **Rerun Functionality**